 Relevance

-Covers modern topics: NoSQL databases, distributed systems, big data processing, CAP theorem and eventual consistency.
+Beyond relational theory and SQL, the book reaches NoSQL databases, distributed systems, big data processing, the CAP theorem, and eventual consistency.

 Practical Focus